-- Teachers will make a pre-visit to the place of their visit where practicable to assess the site/activity. - They will complete a risk assessment form and return it to the EVC/Headteacher for approval. - They will read/be aware of the Shropshire Council Educational Visits and Journeys Policy. - They must ensure the ratio of adults to children will comply with national guidelines and Shropshire Council's Guidance and approved by the EVC\Headteacher. - They must get the consent of every child's parents/guardian before taking them on a visit. - On a visit which will extend beyond the school day, the teacher will establish a telephone pyramid in case of a coach breakdown or any other delay. - First aid provision will be provided suitable for individual trips. - Teachers must remind children to wear seatbelts. - DBS checks will be required for parents/helpers/volunteers. - •
+- Teachers will make a pre-visit to the place of their visit where practicable to assess the site/activity. - They will complete a risk assessment form and upload to EVisits for EVC/Headteacher approval. - They will read/be aware of the Shropshire Council Educational Visits and Journeys Policy. - They must ensure the ratio of adults to children will comply with national guidelines and Shropshire Council's Guidance and approved by the EVC\Headteacher. - They must get the consent of every child's parents/guardian before taking them on a visit. - On a visit which will extend beyond the school day, there will be a procedure in place to communicate with parents, through Teachers to Parents, in case of a coach breakdown or any other delay. - First aid provision will be provided suitable for individual trips. - Teachers must remind children to wear seatbelts. - DBS checks will be required for parents/helpers/volunteers.